Edoardo Giuseppe Rosaz: Beatification

-The sainthood cause opened under Pius XII on 26 July 1953 and Rosaz was titled a servant of God.
+Rosaz's spiritual writings were approved by theologians on 28 January 1944.
+The cause for his sainthood opened under Pius XII on 26 July 1953 and Rosaz was titled a servant of God.
 The confirmation of his heroic virtue led Pope John Paul II to name him venerable on 22 March 1986.
 John Paul beatified Rosaz on his pastoral visit to Susa on 14 July 1991.